push-chain/push-chain-remix-workshop/PushChain/0-welcome/README.md

 ## Fee Abstraction and Cross-Chain Execution

 Push Chain lets users execute contracts without holding $PC (Push Chain native token).
-Instead, users can initiate transactions from their source chains, such as Ethereum Sepolia, Base or Solana Devnet, and pay gas fees in their native tokens like ETH or SOL.
+Instead, users can initiate transactions from their source chains, such as Ethereum, Base or Solana, and pay gas fees in their native tokens like ETH or SOL.

-When a user signs a transaction from a source chain such as Ethereum Sepolia, Base or Solana Devnet, the orchestrator deploys a smart wallet (UEA) on Push Chain for that user, locks the required gas fees in their native tokens, and executes the contract on Push Chain using the signed payload.
+When a user signs a transaction from a source chain such as Ethereum, Base or Solana, the orchestrator deploys a smart wallet (UEA) on Push Chain for that user, locks the required gas fees in their native tokens, and executes the contract on Push Chain using the signed payload.

 **Your users interact exactly as they would on their home chain**, with no additional steps.